sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 Type this sentence in the nano window:
 Spotify and gapminder data for learning UNIX.

 To save the file, hold the Control (Ctrl) key and type the letter `o`, then answer the questions as prompted.
+This control-key sequence is sometimes written as Ctrl-O or simply ^O.

 ```
 Ctrl + o